James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Unfortunately, this is not directly related to a dog’s level of aggression.
 If your dog has an aggression problem but has effectively learned how to inhibit his bites, the rehabilitation process may be relatively simple.
 However, if he bites with no control or restraint whatsoever, you may need to be concerned.
 Sadly, bite inhibition can be very difficult to teach in an adult dog; it should ideally be acquired during puppyhood.

 How Biting Stops Naturally

 Let’s imagine you happen to own a puppy!
-Oh, the joys of sharing your life with a puppy.
-The never-ending pee and poop and especially the constant biting!
-This is the perfect moment to continue the process of teaching him bite inhibition.
+Oh, the joys of sharing your life with a puppy—the never-ending pee and poop and especially the constant biting!
+This is the perfect moment to continue the process of teaching him biting inhibition.
 Yes, you read it correctly.
-If your puppy had the opportunity to stay with his mother and brothers until he was 8 weeks of age, he should have some bite inhibition by now.
+If your puppy had the opportunity to stay with his mother and brothers until he was eight weeks of age, he should have some bite inhibition by now.

 Teaching Bite Control

 Here are the methods to help teach bite control:

 - Shout "ouch!" if it happens and stop playing.

 - Make life boring (i.e. Don't grab items and pull them away).